Anatomy of an Angular 2 App

 What do these new commands provide?

-- It sets up boilerplate code including test files to accompany new components and models.
+- Set up boilerplate code including test files to accompany new components and models.

-- It can automatically import any dependencies you might need while running a client command.
+- Automatically import any dependencies you might need while running a client command.

-- You get a development environment that auto compile files when they change.
+- Get a development environment that auto compile files when modified.

 Step 2 - Create an App